shilohc/rss2018-team4/assets/posts/lab7.md

 <center><img src="assets/images/Lab6PurePursuitErrorSim.png" width="300" ></center>
 <center>*Figure 5: The distance to the trajectory as a simulated robot followed a trajectory using pure pursuit.
 The simulated robot starts at varying distances to the trajectory.
 The steady state error approaches 0.02 m regardless of initial position.*</center>

-#### Racecar
+#### Racecar - Akhilan Boopathy

 The real robot planned and followed paths to a specified goal point as qualitatively expected.
-First, the qualitative performance of the real robot on a predetermined trajectory was evaluated.
+First, the qualitative performance of the real robot on a predetermined trajectory was evaluated to verify the real life performance of trajectory following.
+A predefined trajectory around the basement of Stata was used as a target for trajectory following.
+As shown in the figures below, the robot accurately followed the loop trajectory.

-##### Robot Following Loop Trajectory Video
+##### Video of Robot Following Loop Trajectory
 <center><img src="assets/images/Lab6RealRobotLoop.gif" width="300" ></center>
-<center>*Figure 6: *</center>
+<center>*Figure 6: A video showing a robot traveling in a loop in the Stata basement.
+The trajectory it is following is predefined so as to avoid walls.*</center>

-##### Robot Following Loop Trajectory Visualization
+##### Visualization of Robot Following Loop Trajectory
 <center><img src="assets/images/Lab6LoopRviz.gif" width="300" ></center>
-<center>*Figure 7: *</center>
+<center>*Figure 7: A video showing a robot in rviz traveling along a predefined trajectory.
+The red arrows represent the pose estimates of the robot using a particle filter to localize the robot on the map.
+The blue dot represents the lookahead point on the trajectory that the robot follows.
+The green line represents the trajectory.
+Note that in the visualization, the trajectory is slightly offset from the true position.*</center>

+The performance of the path planner on the real robot was evaluated next.
 Once a goal point was manually set, the robot planned a trajectory from the robot's current position to the goal pose using the path planner.
-Next, the robot followed the planned trajectory using pure pursuit.
-In the figures below, the goal pose is set on the other side of an obstacle, so the robot plans and follows a trajectory around the obstacle.
+The robot then followed the planned trajectory using pure pursuit.
+In the figures below, the goal pose was set on the other side of an obstacle, so the robot planned and followed a trajectory around the obstacle.

-##### Robot Following Planned Trajectory Visualization
+##### Video of Robot Following Planned Trajectory
 <center><img src="assets/images/Lab6ColumnReal.gif" width="300" ></center>
-<center>*Figure 8: *</center>
+<center>*Figure 8: A video showing a robot moving around a column in the Stata basement.
+The trajectory it is following is planned so as to avoid the obstacle.*</center>

-##### Robot Following Loop Trajectory Visualization
+##### Visualization of Robot Following Planned Trajectory
 <center><img src="assets/images/Lab6ColumnRviz.gif" width="300" ></center>
-<center>*Figure 9: *</center>
+<center>*Figure 9: A video showing a robot in rviz planning and traveling along a planned trajectory.
+The start pose is the robot's current position and the goal pose is manually selected.
+The red arrows represent the pose estimates of the robot using a particle filter to localize the robot on the map.
+The blue dot represents the lookahead point on the trajectory that the robot follows.
+The green line represents the trajectory.
+Note that in the visualization, the trajectory is slightly offset from the true position.*</center>

 ## Lessons Learned - Akhilan Boopathy